Generalized Policy Improvement Algorithms with Theoretically Supported Sample Reuse: Introduction

 Despite this success, adoption of deep RL methods has remained limited for high-stakes real-world control, where stable performance is critical and data collection can be both expensive and time-consuming.
 In order to reliably deploy data-driven control methods in these real-world settings, we require algorithms that (i)~provide practical guarantees on performance throughout training and (ii)~make efficient use of data collected in the environment.
 Unfortunately, these represent competing goals in existing model-free deep RL methods.

 Off-policy deep RL algorithms achieve data efficiency through the use of a replay buffer during training, which allows samples to be used for multiple policy updates.
 Typically, the replay buffer stores millions of samples, which enables state-of-the-art performance on popular benchmarks.
-However, this aggressive form of sample reuse can lead to high computation and memory requirements when combined with deep neural network policy representations and rich sensory data such as images.
-As a result, popular off-policy algorithms are not compatible with many resource-constrained control settings that require real-time, on-device learning \cite{jang_2020,duisterhof_2021,grossman_2022,neuman_2022,pau_2023}.
-Most importantly, the characteristics of the replay buffer are treated as hyperparameters, resulting in sample reuse that lacks practical performance guarantees.
-These drawbacks prevent off-policy deep RL from being a broadly applicable solution for real-world control, and other data-driven methods are required.
+However, this aggressive form of sample reuse lacks practical performance guarantees, as both the size of the replay buffer and the sampling method for policy updates are treated as hyperparameters.
+This prevents off-policy deep RL from being a broadly applicable solution for real-world control, and other data-driven methods are required.

-An alternative class of deep RL algorithms only uses data collected under the current policy to perform updates (i.e., on-policy).
-By doing so, these on-policy methods guarantee approximate policy improvement throughout training, which is often a prerequisite for the deployment of data-driven control in real-world systems.
-In addition, on-policy approaches require significantly less computation and memory compared to off-policy algorithms \cite{grossman_2022}, making them a viable option in settings that preclude the use of large replay buffers.
+On-policy deep RL algorithms, on the other hand, only use data collected under the current policy in order to provide worst-case performance guarantees at every update.
+By doing so, on-policy methods guarantee \emph{approximate policy improvement} throughout training, which is often a prerequisite for the deployment of data-driven control in real-world systems.
+In addition, on-policy approaches require significantly less computation and memory compared to off-policy algorithms \cite{grossman_2023}, making them a viable option in settings that preclude the use of large replay buffers.
 For these reasons, we consider on-policy algorithms as our starting point in this work.
 However, the requirement of on-policy data results in high sample complexity and slow learning, which limits the effectiveness of these algorithms in practice.

-Given our goal of reliable and efficient training, in this work we combine the policy improvement benefits of on-policy methods with the efficiency of sample reuse.
-Building upon prior work we reported in \cite{queeney_2021_geppo}, we propose a new class of algorithms that we call \emph{Generalized Policy Improvement (GPI)} algorithms.
-Our GPI algorithms extend on-policy methods to incorporate sample reuse, without sacrificing their approximate policy improvement guarantees during training.
-As a result, our GPI algorithms are similar to on-policy algorithms, but allow for the reuse of samples from all recent policies.
-This is in contrast to the aggressive, resource-intensive sample reuse in off-policy methods that lacks practical performance guarantees.